HoiJean/djangoforbeginners-book/manuscript/ch6.md

 Django's error message is quite helpful.
 It's complaining that we did not specify where to send the user after successfully submitting the form.
 Let's send a user to the detail page after success; that way they can see their completed post.

 We can follow Django's suggestion and add a [get_absolute_url](https://docs.djangoproject.com/en/2.0/ref/models/instances/#django.db.models.Model.get_absolute_url) to our model.
 This is a best practice that you should always do.
 It sets a canonical URL for an object so even if the structure of your URLs changes in the future, the reference to the specific object is the same.
+In short, you should add a `get_absolute_url()` and `__str__()` method to each model you write.

 Open the `models.py` file.
-Add a new import on the second line for [reverse](https://docs.djangoproject.com/en/2.0/ref/urlresolvers/#reverse) and a new method `get_absolute_url`.
+Add an import on the second line for [reverse](https://docs.djangoproject.com/en/2.0/ref/urlresolvers/#reverse) and a new `get_absolute_url` method.

 {title="Command Line",lang="python"}
 ~~~~~~~~